Courses and Programs

 The program emphasizes the study of theoretical and critical approaches in the analysis of literary genres.
 Graduates are eventually absorbed in creative work in industry and the academe and in training and development.

-The program has been designed to hone students' analytic ability and critical thinking skills.
+This course is designed to hone students' analytic ability and critical thinking skills.
 It provides a solid foundation in the application of mathematics in statistics, operation research, and forecasting.

 Those who wish to specialize in mathematics prepare themselves for career options in teaching, engineering, trend setting and forecasting, mathematical sciences, and research.

-The program gives the students a chance to study human interrelationships from the point of view of individual interactions and that of the international, political and economic spheres.
+The course gives the students a chance to study human interrelationships from the point of view of individual interactions and that of the international, political and economic spheres.
 Students can expect to gain employment in local governments, government, nongovernment and peoples' organizations, international agencies, academic and research organizations, and social welfare agencies.